-Washington D.C. has delayed full implementation of this policy for years, but the Department of Homeland Security is now pressuring states to comply with the REAL ID Act.
-As of right now, 52 states and territories are fully compliant with the REAL ID requirements.
+Washington, D.C., delayed full implementation of this policy for years, but the Department of Homeland Security is now pressuring states to comply with the REAL ID Act.
+As of 2020, 52 states and territories are fully compliant with the REAL ID requirements.
 Two states have been granted exemptions until later this year, Oregon and Oklahoma, with American Samoa and Northern Mariana Islands still under review.
 In 2021, all 50 U.S. states and four of five U.S. territories were considered compliant.

 What Does This Mean?

 In the DoD’s own words, “All federal agencies including the DoD must comply with the law regarding the use of REAL IDs for official purposes.”
 Basically, this means that a REAL ID compliant form of identification is necessary for any individual to gain access to all DoD installations, federal facilities or property, nuclear power plants, or when boarding federally regulated commercial aircraft.

 The Pentagon estimates 20 DoD installations across the armed forces are affected by this new policy.
 But this policy also affects anyone, without a REAL ID compliant form of ID, who needs to gain physical access to a base.

 Let’s say you need to get a visitor’s pass because you lost your military ID card and you need to replace it.
 If your only other form of identification is an ID from a non-compliant state, then you would have to present an alternative form of ID which falls under REAL ID guidelines, or you would have to be escorted on base at all times by a compliant ID holder (a friend, spouse or family member with a military ID, for example).